Diving and Hyperbaric Medicine: Instructions for authors

 Articles are embargoed for one year from the date of publication, after which they will be free to access on the DHM website.
 If authors wish their article to be free to access immediately upon publication, then a fee (determined by the publishers, EUBS and SPUMS) will be charged for its release.
 Authors may place their publication on their own institutional website using the ‘restricted distribution’, water-marked pdf provided but not elsewhere during the first year following publication.
 Thereafter, the non-watermarked pdf may be used ad-lib.

 Author fees.
 No fees are charged for publication in DHM.
 However, articles for publication in DHM are embargoed for 12 months.
-If immediate release is requested by authors then there is a charge for this, set from time to time by the publishers.
+If immediate release is requested by authors then there is a charge for this, set by the publishers.

-PDFs.
+PDF.
 Following publication, two electronic PDFs of articles will be forwarded to the corresponding author.
-One of these, watermarked “restricted use” may be placed on the author’s institutional website during the one-year embargo following publication.
-Thereafter, the non-watermarked pdf may be used ad-lib.
+One of these, password protected “restricted use” may be placed on the author’s institutional website during the one-year embargo following publication.
+Thereafter, the non-protected pdf may be used ad-lib.

 These Instructions for authors are available as a pdf file on the DHM website at: